Cyber Coverage Explained: Social Engineering & Cyber Crime Coverage

 Recently I explained how social engineering attacks can disrupt businesses in a video that covers several common first-party insuring agreements.
-In this article I’m going to dig in deeper on Social Engineering coverage, one of the insuring agreements I get asked about most by brokers.
+In this article, I'm going to dig deeper into Social Engineering coverage, one of the insuring agreements I get asked about most by brokers.

 First, a definition.
 Social engineering is a general term for when malicious actors trick an individual into taking an action such as giving away sensitive information and/or credentials, making a transfer of company funds, or making purchases on their behalf.
 In contrast to more sophisticated ransomware exploits, social engineering enterprises may be run by individuals or by small, loosely organized crime cartels.
 Actors typically target younger, lower-level employees who tend to be more trusting and less wary of suspicious communications.

 Social engineering exploits can cost firms significant amounts of money if the criminals succeed in getting an employee to do what they want, such as transferring company funds.
 It is extremely difficult to claw back any money lost by this means.
 Impacted businesses incur further expense through liability claims, where management pays lawyers to settle state and legal liabilities and hires digital forensics firms to restore their IT systems.

 Eclipsed only recently by ransomware attacks in driving cyber-related losses, social engineering has been a regular leading source of loss for businesses from small nonprofits to large, sophisticated companies.
 According to the FBI, social engineering attacks cost companies an average of $130,000 with damages climbing into millions of dollars.
 What's more, the number of successful social engineering attacks continues to grow as the years go by.

 Small wonder then that many insurers refuse to offer non-standard social engineering issues.
 If they offer coverage for these risks, they often define them narrowly, leaving the onus of responsibility on insured organizations to train employees to resist manipulated action.